rchalamala/scalable-maze-generator/README.md

-# APCSP-Create-Task
+# Scalable Maze Generator plus Fake Solver
-AP Computer Science Principles Create Task
+Scalable Maze Generator and Fake Solver written in Python3 using PyGame, NumPy, and Screeninfo

-Maze Generator and Fake Solver written in Python3 and PyGame
+support for variable display size and resolutions, custom grid size and colors, and a fake solve